-The York College Child Care Center remains subject to guidance and requirements from the New York City Department of Health, which supersedes the terms of this plan; as of the date of this plan, the guidance provides for full in-person operation.
+The York College Child Care Center remains subject to guidance and requirements from the New York City Department of Education and the New York City Department of Health, which supersedes the terms of this plan; as of the date of this plan, the guidance provides for full in-person operation.

-During the Fall 2021 semester, the College will prioritize in-person instructional activities over all other activities, given the space constraints associated with social distancing.
-As a result, it is anticipated that most extracurricular activities will remain in a remote format, both to limit unnecessary physical interaction and to maximize space and resources for the purpose of instruction.
-Groups that wish to hold in-person activities will be required to submit a request to the Department of Enrollment Management and Student Affairs for approval; such requests will be required to include provisions to ensure appropriate social distancing measures are enforced, in accord with then-current University standards.
-Groups approved for in-person assembly will be encouraged to take advantage of opportunities to use outdoor space where possible.
+During the Spring 2022 semester, the College will prioritize in-person instructional activities over all other activities, given the space constraints associated with social distancing.
+As a result, most extracurricular activities will remain in a remote format, both to limit unnecessary physical interaction and to maximize space and resources for the purpose of instruction.
+Groups that wish to hold in-person activities on campus are required to submit a request to the Department of Enrollment Management and Student Affairs for approval; such requests are required to include provisions to ensure appropriate social distancing measures are enforced, in accord with then-current University standards.
+Groups approved for in-person assembly are encouraged to take advantage of opportunities to use outdoor space where possible.

 A separate Reopening Plan for Athletics has been submitted by York College and approved by the University.